Support Home Experiment Builder Experiment Tree Nodes

 Image of a Lobby node when added to the Experiment Tree

-The Lobby Node is used in multiplayer experiments to group together participants who are going to play together.
-Participants who are grouped together for multiplayer experiments are put into the same room - everyone starts off in the lobby and then gets assigned to a room with the other players they are going to play with.
-The size of the room depends on how many players the task is for - so for a two-player task, we want two participants in each room, for a four-player task, we want four in each room, etc.
+Participants who are grouped together for multiplayer experiments are put into the same room.
+Everyone starts off in the Lobby and then gets assigned to a room with the other players they are going to play with.

-Participants who reach the Lobby node will wait there until they have been matched with enough other players to proceed.
-We call this process matchmaking:
+Participants who reach the Lobby node will wait there until they have been matched with enough other players to proceed:

 Participants enter the lobby individually and leave when assigned to a room with the right number of players